 Connect an Antenna

-To start finding local channels over-the-air simply connect an antenna (either outdoor or indoor) to the coaxial cable TV input of your HD, 3D, or Ultra HD TV.
+To start finding local channels over-the-air simply connect an antenna (either outdoor or indoor) to the coaxial cable TV input of your HD, 3D, or Ultra HD TV (Here are some affordable options on Amazon).
 Then, use the channel button on your TV to search through signals manually, or, do an automatic channel search that will store all available channels over-the-air.

 Dealing with Obstacles